jeffspence/jeffspence.github.io/index.md

 are interested in joining us, we are always looking for enthusiastic folks interested in quantitative work with any level of experience.

-We are located on the beautiful parnassus campus, minutes from Mt.
+We are located on the beautiful Parnassus campus, minutes from Mt.
 Sutro and Golden Gate Park, and situated between the vibrant Inner Sunset and Cole Valley neighborhoods.